arcus/education_modules/r_basics_transform_data/r_basics_transform_data.md

 | `is.na(x)` | a missing value | `is.na(clinic_name)` |
 | `!is.na(x)` | not a missing value | `!is.na(pan_day)` |

 We've already seen the double equals `==`.

-Note the less than or and greater than operators.
+Note that you can also use the less than or and greater than operators.
 These operators also come as "or equal to" versions.

 Use `!=` if you want to select rows in which a value is **not** equal to another value.